DiarmuidHenry/Project-02/README.md

 #### Structure

 A *Home* page where user/s can either choose to read instructions, or they can choose to start a game.
 Once they choose which game to start, they are guided through each round by messages and icons appearing on screen determined by their choice and either their friend's choice or the computer's choice, depending on the game.
-Once the game has been won/lost, the user returns to the *Home* screen, where the results is clearly shown and they can start another game.
+Once the game has been won/lost, the user returns to the *Home* screen, where the result is clearly shown, and they can start another game.

 #### Skeleton